zeitlinger/keyboard/README.md

     - Right lower pinky: `Media`
     - Any home row mod on the left side: `BaseMods` - base Layer with home row mods
   - Combos for symbols numbers and symbols and `Mouse` layer
-  - Both inner thumbs: `NumBra`
-    - This is mostly redundant, because `Nav2` and `Num` have all the keys that you usually need for combos

 ## Options